jay-patel-au6/file-organizer/README.md

 organize_files <organize_by> [--dist DIST]
 ```

-Used to make a new(non-existent) directory as destination where files/folders are organized.
+Used to make a an existent/non-existent directory as destination where files/folders are organized.
 Can take absolute/relative path as value.
 Default is set to a new(non-existent) directory in desktop.

 Example: